Fine-Tuning Qwen Models: A Technical Guide

 llamafactory-cli train config.yaml

-Alternatively, use swift from ModelScope (Alibaba):
+Alternatively, using swift from ModelScope (Alibaba):

 swift sft \